Bugonia (film): Plot

-Angered by Michelle's deception, Teddy returns to the house and confronts her.
-Michelle cows him into tears by recounting an alternative version of his alien conspiracy: out of guilt over accidentally causing the mass extinction of the dinosaurs, the Andromedans created humanity and have spent thousands of years benevolently trying to guide humans away from their innately flawed, unhappy nature.
-She claims that her mothership has the information needed to save humanity, and agrees to arrange the meeting between Teddy and the Andromedans at Auxolith headquarters.
+Infuriated, Teddy confronts Michelle, who admits she was hoping he would get caught and arrested.
+She then recounts an alternative version of his alien conspiracy: guilty over accidentally causing the mass extinction of the dinosaurs, the Andromedans created humanity in their own image.
+While there was peace at first in Atlantis, early humans experimented with their genome, resulting in greater aggression and a global nuclear war that destroyed all but a few, who survived in an ark, and gave rise to the current more violent human race who have been destroying themselves and their planet.
+The Andromedans have spent thousands of years benevolently trying to guide humans away from their innately flawed, violent nature, which Auxolith's experiments were a part of.
+She claims that her mothership has the information needed to save humanity and agrees to arrange a meeting between Teddy and the Andromedans at Auxolith headquarters.

-They arrive at the office, where Teddy reveals himself to be wearing a suicide vest.
-Michelle instructs Teddy to enter her closet, which she claims is the location of the teleporter to her ship.
-As Teddy enters the teleporter, the suicide vest detonates, killing Teddy and knocking Michelle unconscious.
-She awakens in an ambulance, but jumps out and returns to her office, where she enters the closet and teleports to the Andromedan mothership.
+They arrive at her office, where Michelle says she will try to initiate contact by entering a series of numbers into a calculator on her desk.
+Michelle instructs Teddy to enter her closet, which she claims is a teleporter to her ship.
+Teddy reveals he is wearing a suicide vest.
+After Teddy enters the closet, his suicide vest explodes, killing him and knocking Michelle unconscious.
+Michelle awakens in an ambulance, but jumps out and returns to her office, where she enters the closet and teleports to the Andromedan mothership.

-Michelle, now revealed as the genuine Andromedan Empress, consults with her fellow Andromedans and concludes that the human experiment has failed.
-She pops a clear, bubble-like dome over a model of a flat Earth, instantly killing all humans on the planet, regardless of circumstance or influence.
-Michelle gazes out at Earth, now devoid of human life, as bees slowly return to Teddy's apiary.
+Michelle, revealed to be the Andromedan emperor, consults with her fellow Andromedans and concludes that the human experiment has failed.
+She pops a clear, bubble-like dome over a model of Flat Earth, instantly killing all humans.
+Michelle tearfully gazes out at the planet, now devoid of human life, as birds fly and bees slowly return to Teddy's apiary.